platformsh/platformsh-docs/src/configuration/services/mysql.md

 ** `rw` - Using this endpoint SELECT queries as well INSERT/UPDATE/DELETE queries are allowed.
 ** 'admin`' - Using this endpoint all queries are allowed, including DDL queries (CREATE TABLE, DROP TABLE, etc.).

-If no endpoints are defined, a single endpoint will be created named `mysql` that has `admin` access to all defined databases.
+If no endpoints are defined, a single endpoint named `mysql` will be created named that has `admin` access to all defined databases.

 Consider the following illustrative example: